English

 - Students who opt to take AP Language may not be exposed to the classic works of American Literature in their high school tenure.

 - AP Language emphasizes writing as primary assessment.
 Students produce written work (both on-demand and process papers) on a weekly basis.
-Students are expected to already demonstrate sophisticated writing skills with a strong grasp of structure, style, vocabulary, and cohesion.
+Students are expected to demonstrate sophisticated writing skills with a strong grasp of structure, style, vocabulary, and cohesion.

 ENGLISH 4A - GRADE 12

 Prerequisite: Placement in SERP.
 Department Chair approval required.
+Minimum grade of C in English 3A.

 - Year